UPPMAX/linux-command-line-201/docs/sessions/regular_expressions_and_grep/README.md

 Here we'll experience the flexibility of `grep`.
 Pick those topics you are interested in.

-??? seealso "Exercise 4.1: Can `grep` do a case-insensitive match?"
+??? seealso "(optional) Exercise 4.1: Can `grep` do a case-insensitive match?"

     Can `grep` do a case-insensitive match?